 This is the most frustrating one to me.
 From time to time you’ll have a chicken drop dead for no apparent reason.
 They’ll be healthy in the morning and you’ll come home to find a dead bird.

 One day I found a silver-laced Wyandotte dead on my lawn without so much as a feather out of place.
 She was a healthy weight and didn’t show any signs of internal laying.

-I was weary of cutting into a bird that had been sitting in the hot sun for who knows how long so I didn’t do a necrospy and I still have no idea how she died.
+I was wary of cutting into a bird that had been sitting in the hot sun for who knows how long so I didn’t do a necropsy and I still have no idea how she died.
 It was possibly a heart attack or even a stroke.